thomhastings/rice/README.md

 ##pipes.sh
 Top-Right in image, makes pipes.
 If I recall correctly it was a pretty old script, but it didn't work, someone had posted it on 4chan and I fixed it.

+##matrix.sh
+Similar to the lower-middle image.
+Doesn't follow the exact same pattern and uses different symbol.
+Quick fix for now, changed later.

 ##hack.exe.c
 An upgraded version of hack.exe
 - 1337% better